TTiannaiTT/Useful-Tools/README.md

 ## Introduction

+### painting
+An example code for painting lidar graph.
+Usually used for performance comparison between different algorithms.

 ### force_paste

 The `force_paste.py` script allows you to simulate keyboard input for both English and Chinese text.
-This can be particularly useful in situations where pasting text is not allowed or possible.
+This can be particularly useful in situations where pasting text is not allowed or possible. (如一些问卷、网页等 lol)

 #### Functions

 - `type_Eng(text)`: Simulates typing English text .
 - `type_text(text)`: Simulates typing Chinese text.
+(PS： Under deveplopment.)